 So, I think at least part of the attitudes come from a sense of feeling threatened about losing the privilege of being able to drive (in every legal and ethical sense, driving is a privilege not a right).
 Sort of like spoilt children having their lollies taken away.

-Lastly, I’d like to report that, as stated, I attended the 2019 installment of the Brisbane Bicycle Film Festival and, as in previous years, it was a roaring success.
+Lastly, I’d like to report that, as stated, I attended the 2019 instalment of the Brisbane Bicycle Film Festival and, as in previous years, it was a roaring success.
 So much so that they had to hire a larger cinema to show the feature film, Bikes of Wrath.
 I look forward, as always, to next year’s BBFF.

 Ride safe and see you out there some time.